Sydney: Buses

-Sydney Metro, a driverless rapid transit system separate from the suburban commuter network, commenced operation in May 2019 and will be extended into the city and down southwest by 2024 and through the inner west to Parramatta by 2030.
-It currently serves 13 stations.
-A line to serve the greater west is planned for 2026 and will include a station for the second international airport.

 Ferries

 At the time the Sydney Harbour Bridge opened in 1932, the city's ferry service was the largest in the world.
 Patronage declined from 37 million passengers in 1945 to 11 million in 1963 but has recovered somewhat in recent years.
 From its hub at Circular Quay, the ferry network extends from Manly to Parramatta.
+Ferries in sydney are operated by Transdev Sydney Ferries and operate on 10 routes across the harbour and Parramatta River.

 Airports

-Sydney Airport, officially "Sydney Kingsford-Smith Airport", is located in the inner southern suburb of Mascot with two of the runways going into Botany Bay.
+Sydney Kingsford Smith Airport is located in Mascot.
 It services 46 international and 23 domestic destinations.
 As the busiest airport in Australia, it handled 37.9 million passengers in 2013 and 530,000 tonnes of freight in 2011.

-It has been announced that a new facility named Western Sydney Airport will be constructed at Badgerys Creek from 2016 at a cost of $2.5 billion.
+A second airport, Western Sydney International Airport, is under construction at Badgerys Creek and will open in late 2026, at a cost of $2.5 billion.
+Notably, it will not feature a curfew, unlike Sydney Kingsford-Smith Airport, which imposes a suspension of all aircraft operations between 11 pm and 6 am.
 Bankstown Airport is Sydney's second busiest airport, and serves general aviation, charter and some scheduled cargo flights.
-Bankstown is also the fourth busiest airport in Australia by the number of aircraft movements.
+Bankstown is also the fourth busiest airport in Australia by number of aircraft movements.
+Other airports include Camden Airport, The Oaks Airfield, and Menangle Airfield, which are mostly used for general aviation, flight training and by private operators.
+Seaplane terminals are located at Rose Bay and Palm Beach, and military airports at Holsworthy and Richmond.
 Port Botany has surpassed Port Jackson as the city's major shipping port.
 Cruise ship terminals are located at Sydney Cove and White Bay.